megaoptim/rapid-cache/readme.txt

 Rapid Cache is now completely uninstalled and you can start fresh :-)

 == Frequently Asked Questions ==

+= How can i migrate from Comet Cache =

+Rapid Cache comes with migration tool to allow you to migrate your settings from Comet Cache, but you can also do that manually.
+To utilize the migration tool, follow the steps:

+1. Go to Comet Cache settings and make sure "Plugin Deletion Safeguards" is set to "Safeguard my options and Cache" and then deactivate it!
+2. Activate Rapid Cache and navigate to Rapid Cache Settings > Import/Export/Migrate and click on the "Migrate" button.
+That's all!

 = How do I know that Rapid Cache is functional? =